 Determine Which Accounts are Engaging With Your Business

-An Account Engagement Score Engagement aggregates activity from all the people who are interacting with your company at the account level so you can understand and act on this response and behavior.
+An Account Engagement Score aggregates activity from all the people who are interacting with your company at the account level so you can understand and act on it.
 Ideally, you want to focus on high-value activity.

 For example, CaliberMind prioritizes companies that spend time on our product pages more than those that visit high-level blog posts because it’s a better signal, of course, of who may be evaluating our product.
 Having the ability to track people who are not in your database (and are therefore anonymous) is an important capability.

 Without focusing on engagement at the account level (vs. the traditional lead level), your inside sales rep can be qualifying John, your marketing team can be emailing Jennifer and your outside sales rep can be showing demos to Kevin, all without knowing that they all belong to the same company.